• Skip to primary navigation

 Layer the stuffed Manicotti shells into a 7" or 8" pan.
 I used a springform pan because I had the thought that I could remove the sides and serve it like that, but the truth is it will just spill all over the place.
 So, any 7" or 8" pan will work just fine, but it does need to have high sides of 3-4".

-Add ¾ cup of dry black beans and ¾ cup of brown rice to the inner pot along Adding rice, beans, seasonings to inner pot for Mexican Manicottiwith a total of 3 cups of liquid and Add in 1 tsp cumin and ½ tsp salt and 4 ounces of fire roasted chilis.
+Add ¾ cup of dry black beans and ¾ cup of brown rice to the inner pot along Adding rice, beans, seasonings to inner pot for Mexican Manicottiwith a total of 3 cups of liquid and Add in 1 teaspoon cumin and ½ teaspoon salt and 4 ounces of fire roasted chilis.
 Use reserved liquid from cooking the chicken and add additional chicken stock or water to make a total of 3 cups.
 Stir.

-Combine 32 ounces of salsa verde with 1 Tablespoon of freshly minced garlic and ½ tsp of chipotle powder.
+Combine 32 ounces of salsa verde with 1 Tablespoon of freshly minced garlic and ½ teaspoon of chipotle powder.
 Pour sauce over the manicotti.
 If you don't need to use all of it, you can use it as a garnish.
 Cover with Foil.

 Pour salsa verde over Mexican ManicottiTIP: If you are using a springform pan, you might want to pour the sauce over the manicotti after you put the rack with the springform pan into the Foodi.
 Sometimes springform pans will leak a bit.